-Just put in your zip code and a brief description of the marijuana edible you’re looking for (brand, strength, flavor) and in seconds you’ll get a list of certified, local dispensaries and delivery services that have what you want at the price you’re willing to pay.
+Just put in your zip code and a brief description of the marijuana edible you’re looking for (brand, strength, flavor) In seconds you’ll get a list of certified, local dispensaries and delivery services that have what you want at the price you’re willing to pay.

-Once you place an order online you’ll receive an ETA (about an hour), then all you need to do is relax and wait for a courier to bring your edible cannabis straight to you.
+Once you place an order online you’ll receive an ETA (about an hour).
+Now relax and wait for a courier to bring your edible cannabis straight to you.

 Additionally, if you don’t yet have your doctor’s recommendation in California (required for ordering medical cannabis products from legal dispensaries), use NuggMD to get a med card online in a matter of 15 minutes!
 Once you do, you’ll automatically get $20 off your first delivery order!